segmentio/segment-docs/connections/warehouses/catalog/snowflake/index.md

 ### Whitelisting IPs

-If you create a network policy with Snowflake, add the following IP address to the “Allowed IP Addresses” list: `52.25.130.38/32`
+If you create a network policy with Snowflake, add the following IP address to the "Allowed IP Addresses" list: `52.25.130.38/32`

 ### Multi-Factor Authentication (MFA) & SSO